Zna77/periodic_table/README.md

 ## Features

 - Interactive hover effects to display the name and atomic number of each element
-- Color-coded categories to help with element classification
+- Glassmorphisme effect to make the elements more neat and aestheric
 - Responsive design that adapts to different screen sizes

 ## Technologies Used